emm218/blog/content/posts/kandi.md

    that sort of violence, and especially with violence made ritual, which for me ties into the original religious meaning of cult/kvlt.

-8. This is my most boring bracelet it's lierally just colors I thought were pretty
+8. This is my most boring bracelet it's literally just colors I thought were pretty

 9. This is my only bracelet which straightforwardly references a music artist.